Feng Shui Basics

 Feng Shui Good Luck

-Good luck in feng shui usually looks less like collecting lucky objects and more like making the home easier for good things to land in.
+Good luck in feng shui looks less like collecting lucky objects and more like making the home easier for good things to land in.
 A clear entry, healthier life, better light, and fewer neglected corners often do more than one symbolic charm.

 Kim Colwell

-||10 min read
+||5 min read

 Quick Answer

-Feng shui good luck usually starts with fewer obstacles, not more lucky objects.
+Feng shui good luck starts with fewer obstacles, not more lucky objects.
 A clearer entry, healthier plants, warmer light, better repairs, and one meaningful lucky detail often do more than a crowded collection of symbolic cures.

 Luck tends to land better in spaces that feel easier to enter, easier to use, and easier to maintain.
 That is why good luck in feng shui often looks surprisingly practical.

 The home does not need to look mystical to feel luckier.
-It needs fewer dead corners, less visual drag, and a stronger sense that the space is ready to receive and hold good things well.
+It needs fewer dead corners, less visual drag, and a stronger sense that the space is ready to receive good things well.

-What Good Luck Usually Means in Feng Shui
+What Good Luck Means in Feng Shui

-In practice, good luck usually means fewer blocks around the basics.
+In practice, good luck means fewer blocks around the basics.
 Can people and opportunities arrive easily?
 Does the home feel maintained?
 Is there enough life, enough light, and enough order that the space feels ready for something good?

 Good-luck moveWhat it actually doesWhy it works